Harold Ramirez Player Props: Rays vs. Astros

 Harold Ramirez At The Plate

-- Ramirez has three doubles, a triple, five home runs and four walks while batting .373.
+- Ramirez is batting .371 with four doubles, a triple, five home runs and six walks.

-- Ramirez enters this game on a nine-game hitting streak.
-During his last outings, he's hitting .450 with two homers.
+- Ramirez will look to extend his 10-game hitting streak.
+He's batting .421 with two homers over the course of his last outings.

-- Ramirez has picked up an RBI in 35.3% of his games this year, with more than one RBI in 17.6% of his games.
-He has also driven in three or more runs in one contest.
+- Ramirez has picked up an RBI in 38.9% of his games this year, with two or more RBI in 16.7% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.